-Various information on SDMT testing procedure, including SDMT, is contained in the general document on SDMT.
+Various information on SDMT testing procedure, is contained in the general description page of the SDMT equipment.

 Additional information can be found in SDMT Specifications(en/ita).

 In order to execute a seismic test (by SDMT), the membrane has to be closed, for completeness of the electrical circuit.
 Therefore, if the soil pressure is insufficient to close the membrane, the operator should apply a depression during the SDMT execution.

 Butcher A.P., Campanella R.G., Kaynia A.M., Massarsch K.R.
 (2005).
 “Seismic cone downhole procedure to measure shear wave velocity – a guideline“.

 ASTM 2008 “Standard Test Methods for Downhole Seismic Testing“.